UPDATE (03.28.2022): Post updated with the Livonia El extension.

 The full-length Utica Avenue subway contemplated by Option 3 would have two tracks.
 It leaves all provisions for future expansion intact, such as connections to 6th Avenue, SAS, and an expansion to four tracks.

-This option offers several advantages in terms of capacity and coverage, such as new service in parts of Manhattan and Brooklyn underserved by existing subways; however, it also has several drawbacks.
+This option offers several advantages in terms of capacity and coverage, such as new service in parts of Manhattan and Brooklyn underserved by existing subways.
+However, it also has several drawbacks.
 Aside from the most obvious one – cost – Option 3 would not provide meaningful relief to the Lexington Avenue line (4/5 trains) since most riders would likely transfer at Eastern Parkway.
-In my view, the 8th Avenue local is not the best choice for the full-length Utica Avenue subway; however, it could work in a four-track scenario.
+In my view, the 8th Avenue local is not the best choice for the full-length Utica Avenue subway.

-As of 07.03.2021, I am still leaning toward Option 1 for the Utica Avenue subway.
+As of 03.28.2022, I am still leaning toward Option 1 for the Utica Avenue subway.
 Option 1 balances cost with expanded subway coverage, and does not preclude future expansion.
-In the future, a branch of SAS could serve the full-length Utica Avenue subway to provide meaningful relief to the Lexington Avenue line and expand subway coverage.
-I’ll discuss this further in a future post.

 II.
 Nostrand Avenue

-The aforementioned subway expansion plans of old included extensions of the Nostrand Avenue subway.
+The aforementioned subway expansion plans of old included Nostrand Avenue subway extensions.
 As with many planned-but-never-built subway extensions, plans for the Nostrand Avenue extension go back many decades – in this case, to at least 1919.
 In fact, MTA mulled a Nostrand Avenue subway extension to Kings Plaza as recently as 2016, but nothing came of it.